-The AD7853/AD7853L are high speed, low power, 12-bit ADCs that operate from a single 3 V or 5 V power supply, the AD7853 being optimized for speed and the AD7853L for low power.
+The AD7858/AD7858L are high-speed, low-power, 12-bit ADCs that operate from a single 3 V or 5 V power supply, the AD7858 being optimized for speed and the AD7858L for low power.
 The ADC powers up with a set of default conditions at which time it can be operated as a read-only ADC.
-The ADC contains self-calibration and system-calibration options to ensure accurate operation over time and temperature and have a number of power-down options for low power applications.
-The part powers up with a set of default conditions and can operate as a read only ADC.
+The ADC contains self-calibration and system calibration options to ensure accurate operation over time and temperature and have a number of power-down options for low-power applications.
+The part powers up with a set of default conditions and can operate as a read-only ADC.

-The AD7853 is capable of 200 kHz throughput rate while the AD7853L is capable of 100 kHz throughput rate.
+The AD7858 is capable of 200 kHz throughput rate while the AD7858L is capable of 100 kHz throughput rate.
 The input track-and-hold acquires a signal in 500 ns and features a pseudo-differential sampling scheme.
-The AD7853/AD7853L voltage range is 0 to $V{REF}$ with both straight binary and twos complement output coding.
-Input signal range is to the supply, and the part is capable of converting full power signals to 100 kHz.
+The AD7858/AD7858L voltage range is 0 to $V{REF}$ with straight binary output coding.
+Input signal range is to the supply and the part is capable of converting full power signals to 100 kHz.

-CMOS construction ensures low power dissipation of typically 4.5 mW for normal operation and 1.15 mW in power-down mode, with a throughput rate of 10 kSPS ( $V{\rm DD}$ = 3 V).
-The part is available in 24-lead, 0.3 inch wide dual-in-line package (DIP), 24-lead small outline (SOIC) and 24-lead small shrink outline (SSOP) packages.
+CMOS construction ensures low power dissipation of typically 4.5 mW for normal operation and 1.15 mW in power-down mode with a throughput rate of 10 kSPS ( $V{DD} = 3 \text{ V}$ ).
+The part is available in 24-lead, 0.3 inch-wide dual-in-line package (DIP), 24-lead small outline (SOIC), and 24-lead small shrink outline (SSOP) packages.

 \Patent pending.
-SPI and QSPI are trademarks of Motorola, Incorporated.
+See page 31 for data sheet index.
+SPI and QSPI are trademarks of Motorola, Inc.